alifa98/FocusBox/README.md

 # 📚 Focus Box: A Transparent Overlay for Focused Reading

 **Focus Box** is a simple, powerful overlay tool that helps you focus while reading long texts on tablets or smartphones.
-It creates a customizable transparent box that floats above all apps—ideal for reading EPUBs, PDFs, or long web articles without distractions.
+It creates a customizable transparent box that floats above all apps، ideal for reading EPUBs, PDFs, or long web articles without distractions.

 Originally developed for my personal use while reading novels on a Samsung tablet, **Focus Box** is now open source and available for anyone looking to improve their reading experience.